Research

 How does temperature affect species’ ability to rapidly adapt to deteriorating environmental conditions?

-A rapid evolution field experiment with populations of fruit flies living on dwarf peach trees (Grainger et al. 2021 PNAS)
+Field experiment with fruit flies testing the effect of competition on temperature responses (Grainger et al. 2021 PNAS)

 Dispersal and diversity in patchy landscapes

-Many species rely on patchily distributed resources such as ponds or host plants, and dispersal between these habitat patches is thought to promote diversity of the species that inhabit them.
-We’re interested in understanding how local within-patch dynamics and dispersal jointly drive species diversity, and how global changes such as warming and habitat fragmentation are changing this.
-We use observational and manipulative field experiments to address questions like:
+Many species rely on patchily distributed resources such as ponds or host plants, and dispersal between these habitat patches can promote the diversity of the species that inhabit them.
+We’re interested in understanding how local within-patch dynamics and dispersal jointly drive population and community dynamics, and how global changes such as warming and habitat fragmentation are changing this.
+We’re also increasingly interested in experimentally testing the factors that drive dispersal in the context of range expansion.
+We use lab and field experiments to address questions like:

-How does temperature affect dispersal and range expansions?
+How does temperature affect the rate of dispersal and range expansion?

-How does warming change the effect of habitat connectivity on biodiversity?
+How does warming alter the effect of habitat connectivity on biodiversity?

 Connecting theory with empirical research

-Although the benefits of strong links between theoretical and empirical research are widely acknowledged by scientists, there are often gaps between theory and experiments in scientific research, and the field of ecology and evolutionary biology is no exception.
-We’re interested in strengthening the connections between theory and empirical research in EEB by tackling questions like:
+Although the benefits of strong links between theoretical and empirical research are widely acknowledged by scientists, there are often gaps between theory and experiments in scientific research, and the field of ecology is no exception.
+An underlying theme in all of our research is strengthening connections between theory and empirical research.
+We also explicitly tackle questions like:

 What can empiricists do to better understand and use theory?

-How can theoreticians make their work more accessible to empiricists?
+How can theoriticians make their work more accessible?

 How to use theory in empirical research: a case study using Narwani et al. 2013 Ecology Letters (from Grainger et al. 2021 AmNat)